tom-halpin/pe-dojo-book/content/002b-product-engineering.md

 - Their objective is to help their respective companies to be more successful in taking products from ideas to production.

-- They need to leverage the vast domain expertise and industry experience that exists in the Universal Imports Group.
+- They need to leverage the domain expertise and industry experience that exists in the Universal Imports Group.

 - They want teams to move from a project to a product mindset.